-If your claim is successful, then your lawyer will take a success fee.
-This is a small percentage of your compensation award.
-However, this percentage is regulated by a legislative cap, which helps to make sure that the majority of your award will go to you.
+If your claim is successful, then your solicitor will take what’s called a success fee.
+This is usually a small percentage of the broken chair accident compensation awarded to you.
+However, this percentage is capped by law.

 You may find the information at the following external links to be of some use to you: